FAQ - Travel Based Exchanges

 Are food costs covered during our travel with overnights?

-If a meal is required please keep the cost as reasonable as possible but still provide healthy options.
+A: If a meal is required please keep the cost as reasonable as possible.
 Unreasonable requests may not be covered where more affordable options were available.
-Keep all your original receipts and you can submit them once you have returned for reimbursement.
-We will provide you an expense form.
+Keep all your original receipts and you can submit them for reimbursement, once you have returned.
+We will provide you with an expense form to fill out.
 We can only reimburse original receipts.

 Items received after June 30th for the previous months may not be covered unless special arrangements have been made for a late submission.

-I have youth that is 18 can I include them in the program as they are part of the group/class?
+I have a youth that is 18.
+Can I include them in the program as they are part of the group/class?

 Youth may be 18 only if their birthday occurs on or after January 1st of the same calendar year that they travel or host.

 Further clarification for Age Requirements for the program:

 For Winter/Spring Exchanges (January to June)

 Youth may be 11 if they will be 12 years of age before June 30th of the same calendar year.